DongzeHE/scpca-docs/docs/processing_information.md

 For our reference barcode list, we used a list of all possible cell barcodes from 10X Genomics.

 2. We chose to use the `cr-like-em` resolution strategy for [feature quantification and UMI de-duplication](https://alevin-fry.readthedocs.io/en/latest/quant.html).
-Similar to the way Cell Ranger performs feature quantification, the `cr-like-em` resolution strategy assigns all UMI's that align to a single gene to that gene.
+Similar to the way Cell Ranger performs feature quantification, the `cr-like-em` resolution strategy assigns all UMIs that align to a single gene to that gene.
 In contrast to Cell Ranger, `cr-like-em` keeps multi-mapped reads and invokes an extra step to assign these multi-mapped reads to a UMI.

 ### Post alevin-fry processing